ralck/InstacartShopperChallenge/README.md

 - Python 3.X
 - sqlite3 (pip install sqlite3)
 - dateutil (pip install python-dateutil)
+- The SQL database (place it in the same folder as Query.py)

 You can run with the following command: python Query.py start_date end_date